singh-man/books/crackingTheCoding/17_hard.md

 ```

 What is the runtime of this approach?
 We have nested for loops, each of which runs for k iterations.
-The runtime of the allPossibleKFactors isO(k3).
-Then, we sort the k3   results in D(k3   log  (k3)) time (which is equivalent  toO(k3    log   k)  .
-This gives us a runtime ofO(k3   log   k).
+The runtime of the allPossibleKFactors is O(k³).
+Then, we sort the k³ results in O(k³ log (k³)) time (which is equivalent  to O(k³ log k)  .
+This gives us a runtime of O(k³ log k).

-There are a number of optimizations you could make to this (and better ways of handling the integer over­
-flow), but honestly this algorithm is fairly slow.
+There are a number of optimizations you could make to this (and better ways of handling the integer over­flow), but honestly this algorithm is fairly slow.
 We should instead focus on reworking the algorithm.

 **Improved**